manifoldmarkets/manifold/docs/docs/faq.md

 ### What does resolving to N/A do?

 Resolving a market to N/A effectively cancels the market.
-This feature is limited to moderators or staff, and you should not create markets with the expectationt that an N/A resolution will be possible.
+This feature is limited to moderators or staff, and you should not create markets with the expectation that an N/A resolution will be possible.

 This means that: